-Today, there are nearly 30 million Americans who are currently living with diabetes, according to the American Diabetes Association.
+Today, there are 37.3 million Americans who are currently living with diabetes, according to the American Diabetes Association.
 Even more staggering, 1 in 4 US residents aged 65 and older have diabetes.
 While an estimated 21 million have been diagnosed, unfortunately, 8.1 million people are unaware that they have the disease.
 If not held in check, diabetes can cause kidney failure, heart disease, and stroke.

 Generally, diabetes is a group of diseases characterized by high blood glucose levels that result from defects in the body’s ability to produce and/or use insulin.
 Here are the three types of diabetes.

 Diabetes is an issue with your body that causes blood glucose (sugar) levels to rise higher than normal.
 Also known as hyperglycemia, Type 2 Diabetes is the most common form of diabetes.
 With type 2, your body does use insulin properly.

 What is Type 1 Diabetes?

 Type 1 diabetes is most often diagnosed in children and young adults, and was previously known as juvenile diabetes.
 In type 1 diabetes, the body doesn’t produce insulin, which is a hormone that’s needed to convert sugar, starches and other food into energy needed for daily life.

 What is Gestational Diabetes?

 During pregnancy, usually around the 24th week, many women develop gestational diabetes.
 This doesn’t mean you had diabetes before you conceived, or that you will have it after giving birth.
 But it’s important to follow your doctor’s advice regarding blood glucose levels while you’re planning your pregnancy, so you and your baby achieve optimal health.